-Independent Bioenergy Consultant and Biogas Technology and Information Center, Royal University of Agriculture, Cambodia
+Independent Bioenergy Consultant / Biogas Technology and Information Center, Royal University of Agriculture, Cambodia

 Abstract Bio-slurry is an organic fertilizer produced from the decomposition of organic waste or residues in anaerobic digestion.
-It is applicable to improve vegetable production as it contains necessary nutrients such as nitrogen (N), phosphorus (P), and potassium (K) for plant growth and organic matter that improves soil structure and water-holding capacity.
+It is applicable for improving vegetable production as it contains necessary nutrients such as nitrogen (N), phosphorus (P), and potassium (K) for plant growth and organic matter that improves soil structure and water-holding capacity.
 About 29,000 biodigesters have been installed across Cambodia using animal waste to produce biogas, so huge quantities of bio-slurry are produced.
-Therefore, this study aimed (1) to assess the conditions of bio-slurry application in crop production in rural areas, (2) to determine NPK content in the bio-slurry, and (3) to estimate annual bio-slurry production and NPK content from biodigesters.
+Therefore, this study aimed (1) to assess the conditions of bio-slurry application in crop production in rural areas, (2) to determine NPK content in the bio-slurry, and (3) to estimate annual bio-slurry production and NPK production from biodigesters.
 The research was conducted between April and September 2022 by selecting 30 farming households that have biodigesters and use bio-slurry for crop cultivation in Prey Chhor District, Kampong Cham Province.
 It was found that 70% of the farmers used bio-slurry for rice cultivation and 16.7% for backyard vegetables, basically before planting.
 The nutrient content of slurry produced from cow manure consists of 0.20% N, 0.22% P, and 0.44% K. Most farmers preferred to use solid slurry for rice cultivation and liquid slurry for vegetables such as chili peppers, sweet peppers, eggplant, spinach, mustard greens, and cucumbers.
 However, bio-slurry was commonly mixed with chemical fertilizer in the crop growth stage.
 Farmers are willing to use both slurry and chemical fertilizers as this helps the plants to grow well and have higher yields.

-Keywords bio-slurry, biodigesters, crop production, vegetables, chemical fertilizer livelihoods.
+Keywords bio-slurry, biodigesters, crop production, vegetables, chemical fertilizer

+The installation of biodigesters has increased in rural Cambodia due to the need to help small-holder farmers manage animal waste and convert it into energy for cooking and other applications in their livelihoods.
 They also utilize bio-slurry, a by-product produced from biogas production, as organic fertilizer for crops.
-According to a 2019 assessment report released by National Biodigester Program (NBP), almost 29,000 digesters have been constructed across Cambodia in the period 2006-2012.
+According to a 2019 assessment report released by the National Biodigester Program (NBP), almost 29,000 digesters have been constructed across Cambodia in the period 2006-2012.
 Farmers normally raise cattle and use animal manure as a substrate for the biodigesters, and apply slurry, sometimes mixed with compost or other organic fertilizer, to their backyard vegetable garden and rice cultivation (Hyman and Bailis, 2018).
-In 2020 alone, of the planned 1,500 biodigesters, 703 were constructed, which was equivalent to 47% (NBP, 2019).
-Among all the installed biodigesters, it is reported that there are approx. 2,353 digesters are used by small-holder farmers in Kampong Cham Province, which is well-known for agricultural production on a large landscape.
-Among all the districts in this province, Prey Chhor, Choeung Prei, and Kong Meas had the highest number of biodigester installations compared to others (PDAFF, 2021).
+In 2020 alone, of the planned 1,500 biodigesters, it is reported that there are approx. 2,353 digesters used by small-holder farmers in Kampong Cham Province, which is well-known for agricultural production on a large landscape.
+Among all the districts in this province, Prey Chhor, Choeung Prey, and Kong Meas had the highest number of biodigester installations compared to others (PDAFF, 2021).